Causal inference methods for combining randomized trials and observational studies: a review: Software for combining RCT and observational data

 \modif{Then, we generate the treatment according to a Bernoulli distribution with probability equals to 0.5, $e_1(x) = e_1 = 0.5$ and the outcome according to a linear model:}

-This outcome model implies a target population ATE of $\tau=27.4\, \EE[X_1] = 27.4$. \modif{Finally, we generate an observational sample by drawing a new sample of size $m=10,000$ from the distribution of the covariates.}
+This outcome model implies a target population ATE of $\tau=27.4$, and $\mathbb{E}\left[X_1\right] = 27.4$. \modif{Finally, we generate an observational sample by drawing a new sample of size $m=10,000$ from the distribution of the covariates.}

-Figure \ref{fig:sim-simple-100} presents estimated ATE with the inverse propensity of sampling weighting with and without weights normalization (IPSW and IPSW.norm; Definition~\ref{def:ipsw}), stratification (with 10 strata; Definition~\ref{def:strat}), g-formula (Definition~\ref{def:g-formula}), calibration weighting (CW; Definition~\ref{def:cbss0}), augmented IPSW (AIPSW; Definition~\ref{def:aipsw}) \modif{and ACW (Definition~\ref{def:taudc-2})} over 100 simulations.
+Figure \ref{fig:sim-simple-100} presents estimated ATE over 100 simulations.
 The true ATE is represented with a dash line.
 The ATE estimated only with the RCT sample is also displayed as a baseline.
 As expected it is biased downward (its mean is equal to 14.24) as the distribution of the covariates and in particular the treatment effect modifiers such as $X_1$ is not the same in the trial sample and in the population (as illustrated in Table~\ref{fig:simbaseline} in Appendix~\ref{sec:appendixsimulations}). \modif{Note that in this simulation all the estimators are unbiased.} The variability of the two IPSW estimators are larger than the others.
 The number of strata in the stratification estimator plays an important role.
-As shown in Figure \ref{fig:simstrata}, the results are biased when the number of strata is smaller than $10$.
+As shown in Figure \ref{fig:simstrata} in Appendix ~\ref{sec:appendixsimulations}, the results are biased when the number of strata is smaller than $10$.

 \paragraph{Scenario 2: mis-specification of the sampling propensity score or outcome model.}

 To study the impact of mis-specification of the sampling propensity score model, we generate the RCT selection according to the model